Travel Itinerary for One Week in Beijing

-The 798 Art Zone wasn’t high on my bucket list, but I think such places should be visited at least once.
+The 798 Art Zone wasn’t high on my bucket list.
+But I think this is a place that every traveler should visit at least once.
 Originally a massive area where foreign engineers and local workers were doing their best to create military and industrial might of China now is being turned into the vanguard of the Chinese art scene with graffiti murals, workshops, bookstores and street vendors.

 However, with all these art exhibits and museums, the Art Zone still retains its industrial spirit.
 It is a great location for steampunk photography because of the abundance of pipelines and red-brick buildings.
 The entire place looks very different compared to the traditional Beijing architecture.

-Original factory plants and pipes, steel structures and rust-covered machinery can also be called art pieces.
+While in 798 Art Zone you can call original factory plants, steel structures and rust-covered machinery an art pieces.
 Brutal-looking urban landscape is complemented by open-air galleries and socialist-realist sculptures.
 The neighboring districts are usually transformed into a creative environment, turning old factory spaces into lofts and design bureaus.